 By Rich Preece, VP and Country Manager, Intuit UK

-Taking control with the cloud
+Take control using the cloud

-Many forward-thinking SMEs are starting to use cloud-based financial management software.
+Whilst many business owners are still relying on spreadsheets to do their books, some forward-thinking SMEs are starting to use cloud-based financial management software.
 In fact, the International Data Association believes that half of small businesses will be using cloud accounting by 2016 .